dimajix/flowman/QUICKSTART.md

 cd playground

 # Download and unpack Spark & Hadoop
-curl -L https://archive.apache.org/dist/spark/spark-3.1.2/spark-3.2.1-bin-hadoop3.2.tgz | tar xvzf -# Create a nice link ln -snf spark-3.2.1-bin-hadoop3.2 spark
+curl -L https://archive.apache.org/dist/spark/spark-3.2.1/spark-3.2.1-bin-hadoop3.2.tgz | tar xvzf -
+# Create a nice link
+ln -snf spark-3.2.1-bin-hadoop3.2 spark
 ```
 The Spark package already contains Hadoop, so with this single download you already have both installed and integrated with each other.

 ### Download & Install Hadoop Utils for Windows

-If you are trying to run the application on Windows, you also need the *Hadoop Winutils*, which is a set of
+If you are trying to run Flowman on Windows, you also need the *Hadoop Winutils*, which is a set of
 DLLs required for the Hadoop libraries to be working.
 You can get a copy at https://github.com/kontext-tech/winutils .
 Once you downloaded the appropriate version, you need to place the DLLs into a directory `$HADOOP_HOME/bin`, where
 `HADOOP_HOME` refers to some arbitrary location of your choice on your Windows PC.
 You also need to set the following